 As the figure shows, power prices have generally been correlated with natural gas prices over time.
-Our evaluation of wholesale electricity prices in the Duke region does not raise concerns regarding specific time periods.
+Our evaluation of wholesale electricity prices in the Duke region leads us to pay particular attention to early January as we proceed through the other parts of our analysis.